 When a leader is committed, they build the trust of those around them by staying present, engaged, and positive.
 Commitment is the number one thing a leader can demonstrate to build trust.

 A trustworthy leader is connected to those who look up to him.
-He resists the temptation to get bogged down in the day-to-day grind and become neglectful of those who depend upon him.
+They resist the temptation to get bogged down in the day-to-day grind.
+Nor will they become neglectful of those who depend upon him.

-He never comes off as distant or detached in his leadership role.
-He is willing to take some time away from his daily commitments to get to know his team members in a meaningful way.
+They never come off as distant or detached in their leadership role.
+There is a willingness to take some time away from their daily commitments to get to know their team members in a meaningful way.

-This helps them see him as a trusted person who cares about them and values their involvement.
+Therefore, this helps the team see the Leader as a trusted person who cares about them and values their involvement.

-A trustworthy leader gets to know their employees, listens to their concerns, and responds in a meaningful way – each and every time.
+A great leader gets to know their employees, listens to their concerns, and responds in a meaningful way – each and every time.

 This doesn’t mean coddling them.
 A trustworthy leader expects their team members to perform their jobs professionally.
 But a trusted leader knows that no one is perfect.
 People make mistakes, suffer hardships, and sometimes just need to know that someone cares.